c-stech-carter/Haunted-House-Game-V2/README.md

 ## 🛠️ Archival Installation & Execution Notes

 > [!IMPORTANT]
 > **Pathing Constraint Note:** This historical version utilizes direct relative file paths (`file:src/resources/...`) optimized for desktop IDE runtime environments.
-It is not configured as a standalone JAR[cite: 1].
+It is not configured as a standalone JAR.

 To run this specific build without asset breaking:
 1. **Clone the historical branch:**